pycontribs/jira/docs/examples.rst

 -----------

 Attachments let user add files to issues.
 First you'll need an issue to which the attachment will be uploaded.
 Next, you'll need the file itself that is going to be attachment.
-File could be a file-like object or string, representing path on the local machine.
+The file could be a file-like object or string, representing path on the local machine.
 You can also modify the final name of the attachment if you don't like original.
 Here are some examples::